IBM/ios-visual-recognition-app/README.md

 # Create an iOS application in Swift which uses image recognition

+> We have a similar pattern available for [Android](https://github.com/IBM/visual-recognition-android), as well!

 This IBM Cloud Mobile Starter will showcase the Visual Recognition service from Watson and give you integration points for each of the IBM Cloud Mobile services.

 ![](README_Images/architecture.png)